 Credit risk management is an outsourced service provided under Service Level Descriptions ('SLDs') to the various global BNY Mellon legal entities.
-Each legal entity Board will approve both an appropriate RAS and a Legal Entity specific Credit Risk Policy which details the roles and responsibilities and levels of delegated authority for each type of activity.
+Each legal entity Board will approve an appropriate RAS which details the roles and responsibilities and levels of delegated authority for each type of activity, further supported by a legal entity Credit Risk Policy.